OpenArabicPE/slides/2017-dig-eg-gaz/OpenArabicPE-Slides-2017-03-22.md

 ## ongoing work

 - Editorial decisions: TEI schema design
-    + mark-up of some text features has not yet been decided
+    + mark-up of some textual features has not yet been decided
 - Editorial work:
     + mark-up of page breaks (1-2 h per issue)
     + correcting transcriptions